darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 "Melf Maelstorm," he said with a brief smile.
 "Professor of Applied Transmutation, when I'm not playing mason."

 "Is it?"
 He pressed two fingertips to the seam and she heard him suck in a sharp breath—the stone bit back.
+But his expression shifted as if the granite had shared something important, a conversation she couldn't hear.
 A bead of blood welled on his finger before he smiled as if the wall had told him a joke.
 Warmth pulsed once in the stone, and with it came the smell of hot granite and ozone.
 "Better?"

 "Better," she said, tasting the metallic aftershock of his working, and moved on.